Want personalized picks that fit your family?

-Parents need to know that, like its predecessor, this entertaining Sherlock Holmes adventure is filled with several scenes of action violence and mayhem.
+Parents need to know that, like its predecessor, Sherlock Holmes: A Game of Shadows is an entertaining adventure filled with several scenes of action violence and mayhem.
 Though the fight scenes are very choreographed and stylized, they're bone-crunching and often brutal.
 And the slo-mo effects sometimes make the anticipation of the impact almost worse than the impact itself.
 Knives, guns, and bombs are all in use; there's also one scene of torture and a suicide.
 There's also a fair bit of innuendo, one scene of a naked man from behind, some mild language ("bastard" and "damn), pipe smoking, and social drinking.
 Holmes (again played by Robert Downey Jr.) dons women's clothing in one sequence.

 - Parents say